Lilly Supply home

 How to take

-- If you take too much Trulicity, call your healthcare provider or seek medical advice promptly.
+• If you take too much Trulicity, call your healthcare provider or Poison Helpline at 1-800-222-1222 or go to the nearest hospital emergency room right away.

 Learn more